Tight bounds on recurrence time in closed quantum systems

 where the first inequality holds since having left the ball of radius $2\vep$ around $x_k$ implies having left the ball of radius $\vep$ around $x_0$ and the second equality follows from the invariance of dynamics.
-Altogether this implies that the time between $x_{i_{j}}$ and $x_{i_{j+1}}$ is at least $\texit(x_{i_{j}},x_0,\vep)$, which implies that each point $x_{i_{j}}$ is a new recurrence and thus finishes the proof.
+The above inequality and the choice of $T$ imply that the time between $x_{i_{j}}$ and $x_{i_{j+1}}$ is at least $\texit(x_{i_{j}},x_0,\vep)$, which implies that each point $x_{i_{j}}$ is a new recurrence and thus finishes the proof.